TOMToolkit/tom_base/docs/customization/htmx_tables.rst

 Customization Options
 ~~~~~~~~~~~~~~~~~~~~~

-We've got a basic sortable table with General Search Bar If this is all you need, great!
+We've got a basic sortable table with General Search Bar.
+If this is all you need, great!
 You're done!
 But if you want
 to take advantage of some of the more advanced features, these next sections will focus on how to make these tools
 more specific to your use case.